mono/website/docs/advanced/pinvoke/index.md

 How do you avoid this problem?
 Don't use raw IntPtrs.
 With the IntPtr being used, the GC has no way of knowing that the class still needs to hang around.
 To avoid the bug, we avoid IntPtrs.

-Instead of using IntPtr, we use [http:/monodoc/T:System.Runtime.InteropServices.HandleRef HandleRef] .
+Instead of using IntPtr, we use [HandleRef](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.HandleRef) .
 This is a structure which holds both a reference to the containing class, as well as the pointer value.

 Next, instead of having the P/Invoke code accept IntPtr parameters, the P/Invoke code accepts HandleRefs.
 HandleRefs are special to the runtime and GC system, and during a marshal operation they "collapse" into an IntPtr.